Bayesian inference for form-factor fits regulated by unitarity and analyticity: Form factors, unitarity and analyticity

 the integration around the unit-circle includes contributions from below $t_+=(M_{B_s}+M_K)^2$, \emph{i.e.}~from below the $B_s K$ production threshold.
 The unitarity bound for $B_s\to K \ell \nu$ can in this way become too strong.
-The authors of Ref.~\cite{Blake:2022vfl} propose to modify the BGL expansion, replacing the monomials $z^i$, which are orthogonal on the unit circle,
+The authors of Ref.~\cite{Gubernari:2020eft,Gubernari:2022hxn} propose to modify the BGL expansion, replacing the monomials $z^i$, which are orthogonal on the unit circle,

-by polynomials $p_i(z)$ which are orthogonal with respect to an inner product with the integral restricted to the relevant part of the unit circle, i.e.,
+by polynomials $p_i(z)$ which are orthogonal with respect to an inner product with the integral restricted to the relevant part of the unit circle, \emph{i.e.},

 with $\alpha_{B_s K}={\rm arg}\left[z(t_+;t_\ast,t_0)\right]$.
-An algorithm for constructing the $p_i(z)$ is provided in Refs.~\cite{Szego:1939,Simon:2004,Blake:2022vfl}.
-Here we propose to modify just the unitarity constraint Eq.~\eqnref{eq:vanilla unitarity constraint} and leave the BGL expansion Eq.~\eqnref{eq:BGLparametrisation} untouched.
+An algorithm for constructing the $p_i(z)$ is provided in Refs.~\cite{Szego:1939,Simon:2004,Gubernari:2022hxn,Blake:2022vfl}.
+Here we propose to modify just the unitarity constraint Eq.~\eqref{eq:vanilla unitarity constraint} and leave the BGL expansion Eq.~\eqref{eq:BGLparametrisation} untouched.
 This has the benefit that existing analysis codes barely have to be modified.
 In particular, we write the unitarity constraint as

 where the step function $\theta_z=\theta(\alpha_{B_s K}-|{\rm arg}[z]|)$ restricts the integration over the unit circle to the relevant segment, \emph{i.e.}~the one corresponding to the branch cut above the $B_s K$ threshold $t_+$.
-Inserting the BGL expansion Eq.~\eqnref{eq:BGLparametrisation}, the unitarity constraint takes the compact form
+Inserting the BGL expansion Eq.~\eqref{eq:BGLparametrisation}, the unitarity constraint takes the compact form

 where the inner product is known analytically,